-These are typically enclosed high-bay long-span buildings that can accommodate a wide variety of functions.
-They also require a complex energy system designed to provide power, light, complete environmental control, water, telephone and communication lines to the main hall and to individual exhibit spaces.
+Convention centers are typically enclosed, high-bay, long-span buildings that can accommodate a wide variety of functions.
+They subseequently require a complex energy system that is designed to provide power, light, complete environmental control, water, telephone and communication lines to the main hall and to individual exhibit spaces.
 All systems must be highly flexible, since the building income is dependent on the time it takes to change from one function to the next.
-These functions can vary widely from huge banquets or beauty pageants to an automobile, restaurant, machine tool show, special exhibitions, or even a zoological convention complete with animals.
+These functions can vary widely, from huge banquets or beauty pageants, to an automobile, restaurant, machine tool show, special exhibitions, or even a zoological convention complete with animals.

 HVAC system flexibility is obviously key.
-Multiple speed fans are often considered, but air diffuser and the cooling system performance at low fan speed must be factored into the design.
+Multiple speed fans are often considered, but air diffusing and cooling system performance at low fan speed must be factored into the design.

-Industrial shows can have a high sensible load with a peak power load of 20 watts per sq ft plus occupancy of 40 to 50 sq ft per person plus lighting.
-Design experience indicates a maximum power load of 10 watts per sq ft works since peak loads are often very intermittent.
+Industrial shows can have a high sensible load with a peak power load of 20 watts per square foot, plus occupancy of 40 to 50 square feet per person, plus lighting.
+Design experience indicates a maximum power load of 10 watts per square foot works best, since peak loads are often very intermittent.
 In situations where the main hall is used for meetings, there is more latent load.

-Loads should be determined for each space as areas are often selectively used, depending on the size of the group or number of exhibit booths; however with a central plant system, a block load should also be determined.
+Loads should be determined for each space, because areas are often selectively used, depending on the size of the group or number of exhibit booths; however, with a central plant system, a block load should also be determined.

-As these are usually large facilities, these buildings typically use a multiplicity of air-handling units served from a central chilled/hot water plant to serve the wide HVAC load variations.
+As these are typically very large facilities, these buildings traditionally use a multiplicity of air-handling units served from a central chilled/hot water plant in order to serve the wide HVAC load variations.
 All-air systems with multiple speed fans and/or VAV systems are commonly used, with provision for operating with 100% outdoor air.
-Provisions for direct exhaust are also made to accommodate situations where trucks are in the hall loading or unloading and when odor generating events are in progress (restaurant or printing industry shows, circuses, etc.).
-Exhaust excess air from the main halls is typically used to ventilate storage areas.
+Provisions for direct exhaust are also made to accommodate situations where trucks are in the hall loading or unloading, and when odor generating events are in progress (restaurant or printing industry shows, circuses, etc.).
+Excess exhaust air from the main halls is usually used to ventilate storage areas.

-The smaller meeting or breakout rooms have high peak loads but operate infrequently.
-They are usually handled with individual air-handlers, roof-top units or from a VAV system.
-Ticket offices, office and restaurant spaces that operate at higher and differing hours from the main hall and should be supplied by separate systems.
+The smaller meeting, or breakout, rooms have high peak loads but operate infrequently.
+They are usually handled with individual air-handlers, roof-top units, or from a VAV system.
+Box offices, office, and restaurant spaces that operate at higher and differing hours from the main hall should be supplied by separate systems.

-- Add odor control with carbon filters and controlled recirculation to reduce fresh air intake
+- Adding odor control with carbon filters and controlled recirculation in order to reduce fresh air intake

-- Older inefficiency chiller systems should be investigated for upgrading or replacement, particularly if CFC refrigerants are used
+- Older and/or inefficient chiller systems should be upgraded or replaced, particularly if CFC refrigerants are used

 - Continuous tube infrared heating systems may provide substantial savings in high heating climates due to the high bay layout

-- Where demand and/or on-peak energy costs are high, investigate thermal storage
+- Where demand and/or on-peak energy costs are high; look into thermal storage

-- Add energy conservation concepts discussed above if not already in use
+- Implement any energy conservation concepts discussed above that are not already in use

 - Replace antiquated or inappropriate control systems

 Hot water is used for food preparation, cleanup, and rest rooms.
-Dish washing is usually not a significant load.
+Dishwashing is usually not a significant load.
 In most facilities, peak usage occurs during the cleanup period, typically soon after opening and immediately prior to closing.
 Hot water consumption varies significantly among individual facilities.
-Refer to the specific various applications for more detailed information.
+Please refer to the specific section of this library for more detailed information.

-Most water heating is done separately from the building heating system using direct resistance or gas heaters, and in some cases, point-of-use heaters.
+Most water heating is done separately from the building heating system and uses direct resistance or gas heaters, and, in some cases, point-of-use heaters.

 Most convention centers will have a number of restaurants and eating areas.
-Refer to the food service section for assistance in this area.
+Please refer to the Food Service section of this guide for specific information.

-There are three basic lighting requirements in convention centers - high bay, meeting room and offices.
+There are three basic lighting requirements commonly found in convention centers: high bay, meeting room, and offices.
 The high bay areas are usually designed with parabolic metal halide systems.
-The meeting rooms are usually a mix of incandescent chandeliers, recessed incandescent spots and recessed fluorescent fixtures.
+The meeting rooms are usually a mix of incandescent chandeliers, recessed incandescent spots, and recessed fluorescent fixtures.
 The offices and restrooms are usually recessed fluorescent fixtures.

 The high bay areas are already using fairly efficient lighting.
-However, controls should be added, if not in place, to allow reduced lighting in unoccupied spaces.
-The system should be flexible enough to provide enough light for a full range of activities from security, to set-up/take-down, to actual show.
-Pulse start metal halide lamps should be considered for replacement when existing lamps fail.
+However, controls should be added, if not already in place, to allow for reduced lighting in unoccupied spaces.
+The system should be flexible enough to provide enough light for a full range of activities from security, to set-up/take-down, to an actual show.
+Pulse-start metal halide lamps should be considered as replacements when existing lamps fail.

 The office lighting systems should be re-lamped and re-ballasted with T-8 Fluorescent tubes and electronic ballast.
-Lens should be cleaned and new reflectors should be added of there is insufficient lighting.
+Lenses should be cleaned and new reflectors should be added if there is insufficient lighting.

-All incandescent and fluorescent exist signs should be replaced with LED exit signs.
+All incandescent and fluorescent exit signs should be replaced with LED exit signs.
 Battery backup may be required on some or all exit signs.